davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

         await Task.Delay(1000);

         // This closure is capturing the context from the Controller action parameter.
 This is bad because this work item could run
         // outside of the request scope and the PokemonDbContext is scoped to the request.
-As a result, this throw an ObjectDisposedException context.Pokemon.Add(new Pokemon());
+As a result, this throws an ObjectDisposedException context.Pokemon.Add(new Pokemon());
         await context.SaveChangesAsync();
     });